MethodsAndPractices/vsteam/.docs/Get-VSTeamGitRepository.md

 Get-VSTeamGitRepository
 ```

-This command returns all the Git repositories for your TFS or Team Services account.
+This command returns all the Git repositories for your Azure DevOps account.

 ### Example 2